compbiogroup/Transposition-and-Revesal-Distance-Considering-Intergenic-Regions-for-Unbalanced-Genomes/README.md

 The folder code/Instances has a script to generate a set of random instances.
-Furthermore, it has the datasets used in the experiments reported.
+Furthermore, it has datasets generated using this script.

 The algorithm for (unweighted) Reversals and Indels considering intergenic regions is described in the paper "Reversal and Indel Distance with Intergenic Region Information".